 Members: Fr.
-Jake Greiner, Deacon Al Boboth, Judy Johnson, Peg Macek, Ralph Armstrong, Chuck Gerlach, Nancy Stone and Matt Henning.
+Jake Greiner, Judy Johnson, Peg Macek, Chuck Gerlach, Monica Flathman and Deanne Mainey.

-Meetings are 2nd Monday of the month at 7:00 PM in the Parish Center.
+Meetings are 2nd Monday of the month at 7:00 PM in the Gathering Space Meeting Room.

 Opportunities within this parish community for returning gifts of time and talent to God are featured in the Handbook of Ministries & Organizations.
 As stewards of our unique abilities, volunteering with a group or activity provides a way to thank God and enhances the life or our parish and school.
 If you have a gift or talent to share, please let us know.
 Contact the ministry leader listed in the Handbook or call the parish office and we will put you in touch with the appropriate coordinator.

 Our Children’s Offertory encourages young people to place their own gifts to God in the offering basket each week and provides a way for them to participate more fully in the Mass.
 Two styles of children’s envelopes are available.
 Both allow the children to write down how they’ve used a gift of time or talent to serve others.
 During the preparation of the altar the priest invites them forward to place their envelope in the special children’s basket.
 It is suggested that any money enclosed in the envelope comes from the child’s own funds, rather than a parent’s wallet.